sap-tutorials/Tutorials/tutorials/abap-environment-soap-web-services/abap-environment-soap-web-services.md

     ENDCLASS.
     ```

 11. Save and activate your coding.
-Press `F9` again to run your console application.
+Press `F9` to run your console application.
 The price should come back as a result.

     ![class](class6.png)